Language Press: History

 In 1956, the Chinese Character Reform Press was established directly under the Chinese Character Reform Committee (now called State Language Commission).
 It was the only professional language publishing house in the country.
 Its early stage presidents included Hu Yuzhi and Lu Shuxiang.
 In 1980, the publishing house was renamed Language Press.

 In 2000, it merged with Language Audio-visual Publishing House and Language Newspaper and Periodical Press to form the new Language Press; in 2010, it became a member unit of China Education Publishing and Media Group Co., Ltd under the Ministry of Education.

-The company published the first batch of Chinese Pinyin reading materials (汉语拼音读物) in China, the first "General List of Simplified Chinese Characters" (简化字总表), the first textbook on Chinese dialects "Outline of Chinese Dialects" (汉语方言概要), and the first dictionary to strictly implement the national language and writing standards the "Standard Dictionary of Modern Chinese Application" (现代汉语应用规范词典), etc.
+The company published the first batch of pinyin reading materials (汉语拼音读物) in China, the first General List of Simplified Chinese Characters, the first textbook on varieties of Chinese language varieties Outline of Chinese Dialects (汉语方言概要), and the first dictionary to strictly implement the national language and writing standards the Standard Dictionary of Modern Chinese Application (现代汉语应用规范词典), etc.